Holidays

 Gooey chewy buckeye cookies (via Canva)

-Another amazing Halloween cookie idea is to make buckeye cookies, which are covered in chocolate but filled with gooey peanut butter that explodes with flavor once you take a bite.
+Another one of the best Halloween cookies is the dependable buckeye cookie.
+These tasty treats are covered in chocolate but filled with gooey peanut butter that explodes with flavor once you take a bite.

 27. Jack Skellington Oreo Pops

-Keep in mind that you must get the double-stuffed Oreas to make this treat.
-For Jack's snow-white skin, you can either use white candy melts, melted white chocolate chips or even almond bark.
+Keep in mind that you need to get the double-stuffed Oreos to make this treat.
+For Jack's snow-white skin, we like to use melted white chocolate chips, but you can also get away with white candy melts or even almond bark.
 Make his eyes and mouth from dark royal icing.
 Place everything on a black and white straw and finish it off by adding an edible candy bat for his signature tie.

 Leaf Cookies